Welcome to Year 13

 - All students should aim to maximise their achievement.
 Whatever grades they received or how many units they completed in year 12, we expect all students to work towards the next grade up.
 If you are on a C, try to get a B by the end of the year.
 If you are on a Merit at BTEC, try to get a Distinction.

-THE INTERNAL DEADLINE FOR UCAS APPLICATIONS IS TUESDAY 29th NOVEMBER 2016.
+THE INTERNAL DEADLINE FOR MOST UCAS APPLICATIONS IS 11th December.
 It is essential that all students meet this deadline in order that we can check your application and prepare your reference in time for the UCAS deadline in January.
-Any applications that are submitted after 29TH November 2016 may be sent to UCAS without being checked.
+We would like to get ALL applications processed and sent off as early as possible: the sooner they go off, the sooner you will start to get offers.
+Any applications that are submitted late may be sent to UCAS without being checked.

 ATTENDANCE & PUNCTUALITY

 Students and parents are reminded that universities and employers often ask for references throughout year 13 – including on results day in August – which will include questions about attendance and punctuality.
 The school can only say that attendance is “outstanding” if it is over 95%.
 Poor attendance and punctuality in year 13 can seriously affect your future plans!

 All students must be outside school at 8.45am ready for the first lesson at 9am.
 You must be in a lessons on time.

 Homework will be set regularly by teachers.
 All homework tasks must be completed on time and to the best of your ability.
 This is essential if you are going to achieve your target grades.
 You must enter all homework in your homework diary, even if you are recording it elsewhere (such as your phone, Google Classroom or in your folders).
 The diary is a tool to help you to organise your workload, and also for your parents, ATL and other staff to monitor what homework is being set.